How Amazon Buy with Prime Impacts the DTC Customer Experience

 In reality, it’s Amazon’s way to tap into your customer base.

-Alternatives to Amazon Buy with Prime and FBA
+Alternatives to Amazon Buy with Prime

 Thankfully, there’s a better way.

 Amazon can provide fast and free shipping affordably across the country thanks to its ability to distribute inventory to multiple locations and tightly control fulfillment with intelligent, automated rules.
-Ten years ago, they were on the forefront of this revolution in fulfillment, but now they’re far from the only ones that can affordably power fast and free shipping.
+Ten years ago, they were at the forefront of this revolution in fulfillment, but now they’re far from the only ones that can affordably power fast and free shipping.

 Contact us to speak with a fulfillment expert and learn how we can boost your growth while cutting costs and headaches today.